michelp/pgsodium/README.md

 stored, exposed to SQL or able to be logged, only [derived keys](#server-key-management) based on a key id are used.

+The trigger `test_encrypt_trigger` is fired `INSTEAD OF INSERT ON` the wrapper `test_view`, newly inserted rows are encrypted with a key derived from the stored key_id which defaults to 1.

     # insert into test_view (data) values ('this is one'), ('this is two');

     # select * from test;